-Procedure Comments 1.
-Determine whether the institution has risk monitoring and reporting processes that address changing threat conditions in both the institution and the greater financial industry.
-Determine whether these processes address information security events faced by the institution, the effectiveness of management's response, and the institution's resilience to those events.
+Procedure Comments response, and the institution's resilience to those events.
 Review whether the reporting process includes a method of disseminating those reports to appropriate members of management.
 2. Determine whether the risk monitoring and reporting process is regular and prompts action, when necessary, in a timely manner.
 3. Determine whether program monitoring and reporting instigate appropriate changes that are effective in maintaining an acceptable level of risk.
 4. Determine whether management develops and effectively uses metrics as part of the risk monitoring and reporting processes for the information security program.
 Review whether management does the following: Uses metrics that are timely, comprehensive, and actionable to improve the program's effectiveness and efficiency.
 Develops metrics that demonstrate the extent to which the information security program is implemented and whether the program is effective.
-Uses metrics to measure security policy implementation, the adequacy of security services delivery, and the impact of security events on business processes.
-Establishes metrics to quantify and report risks in the information security program.
+Uses metrics to measure security policy implementation, the adequacy of security services Influence and the impact of security services delivery, and the impact of security events on business processes.
+Establishes metrics to measure conformance to the standards and procedures that are used to implement policies.
+Uses metrics to quantify and report risks in the information security program.